Hot Rolled vs Cold Rolled Steel: Overview and Differences

 RapidDirect — Quality Steel Parts Manufacturer Company

-Regardless of your intended steel choice, RapidDirect has the capacity to make custom metal parts for various industries, including aerospace, automotive, home appliances, and many others.
+Regardless of your intended steel choice, RapidDirect can make custom metal parts for various industries, including aerospace, automotive, home appliances, and many others.
 We use high-quality cold rolled steel or hot rolled steel, depending on what steel part you’re looking to make.

 Our technicians have an adequate understanding of steel parts manufacturing, and you can be sure of getting the best results.
 Once you upload your CAD files, our system carries out automated DfM analysis and gives you a quote within 12 hours.